 Archive_Ralf_Ziervogel, 2000 – 2020, Sprengel Museum Hanover, 2020

-The Sprengel Museum Hanover has been appointed custodian of Ralf Ziervogel’s archive, spanning his works between 2000 and 2020, including drawings, papers, publications, documents, certificates, files, films, photos, negatives and the digital archive of 2.5 TB data volume.
+The Sprengel Museum Hanover has been appointed custodian of Ralf Ziervogel’s archive, spanning his works between 2000 and 2020, including drawings, publications, films, photos, negatives, documents, certificates, correspondences and a digital archive of 2.5 TB data volume.
 The organized analogue and digital collection has been curated by the artist himself and handed over to the museum.

 Opening: Friday, 6 December 2019, 19:00 – 24:00

 Raum für Kunst